haydnv/tinychain/README.md

 ## Key features

- * **Synchronization**: Tinychain's distributed Paxos algorithm automatically enables cross-servide transactions across any set of services which support the Tinychain protocol (which, again, is basically just JSON).
+ * **Synchronization**: Tinychain's distributed Paxos algorithm automatically enables cross-service transactions within any set of services which support the Tinychain protocol (which, again, is basically just JSON).

 More documentation is coming soon.